dhruvatr/dhruvatr/README.md

 # 💫 About Me:
-I'm a Computer Science and Engineering Student(AIML) at Dayananda Sagar University Bangalore.
+I'm a Computer Science and Engineering Student(AIML) at Dayananda Sagar University.

 ## 🌐 Socials: